-2.7 Census and baseline survey has ascertained that about 260 landowners are landless, marginal or small.
-Out of 2459 agricultural PAFs about 2.35% are landless, 4.02% Marginal and 4.18 % are small(Table 2.5).
-The landowners, who have been reduced to the status of small /marginal or landless as a result of DFCC land acquisitions, will be assisted as described in the Entitlement Matrix (based on the relevant provision of NRRP 2007).
+2.7 Census and baseline survey has ascertained that about 1484 landowners are landless, marginal or small.
+Out of 2341 agricultural PAPs about 1.06% are landless, 52.58% Marginal and 9.74% are small(Table 2.5).
+The landowners, who have been reduced to the status of small /marginal or landless as a result of DFCC land acquisitions, or have been already marginal farmers prior to land acquisition and have further lost land due to land acquisition will be assisted as described in the Entitlement Matrix (based on the relevant provision of NRRP 2007).
 However; these numbers will be verified by the concern Revenue Department during implementation.